-The Philadelphia Film Festival, October 17-27, 2019 is an annual eleven day festival featuring Philadelphia premieres of international, domestic, and local films, as well as retrospective tributes, forums and panels, and parties.
+The Philadelphia Film Festival, October 22-November 1, 2020 is an annual eleven day festival featuring Philadelphia premieres of international, domestic, and local films, as well as retrospective tributes, forums and panels, and parties.

 Over the past several years, the Festival has grown to become not only a local gem that Philadelphians look forward to every year, but also an important festival within the industry as a whole.
-The quality of the programming has been stellar, featuring some of the most highly-anticipated and eventual award-winning films, Oscar nominees Lady Bird, Three Billboards Outside Ebbing, Missouri, La La Land, and Best Picture Winners Moonlight, Spotlight, Birdman (or the Unexpected Virtue of Ignorance), 12 Years a Slave, and The Artist.
+The quality of the programming has been stellar, featuring some of the most highly-anticipated and eventual award-winning films, Knives Out, Harriet, Jojo Rabbit, Marriage Story, Waves, The Irishman, Lady Bird, La La Land, and Best Picture Winners Moonlight, Spotlight, Birdman (or the Unexpected Virtue of Ignorance), 12 Years a Slave, and The Artist.

 The Festival consists of over 100 films screened across the city in addition to events such as the Opening and Closing Night parties, VIP receptions, and a festival lounge open daily, where ticket holders, badge holders, and special guests can relax between shows and talk movies with patrons & guests.